doctor3w/Dance-Dance-Evolution/docs/index.md

 #### macOS Application

-As aforementioned, our Mac app reads from the PIC through UART.
+As mentioned before, our Mac app reads from the PIC through UART.
 In order to achieve this we first had to install a driver to the specific serial cable bought for the project.
 We used one from Prolific, the link to the driver is [here](http://www.prolific.com.tw/US/ShowProduct.aspx?p_id=229&pcid=41).
 Once we could communicate to the PIC over UART, we need the mac application to be able to communicate through UART as well, and for that we used a framework called [ORSSerialPort](https://github.com/armadsen/ORSSerialPort).
 This framework allowed us to use a common pattern in Cocoa development called the delegate pattern.
 We used ORSSerialPort to create a ORSSerialPort object, which we set our app's view controller as the delegate for, and then an interface function implemented as part of the delegate pattern would be called every time there was new data to read.
 This made reading from the PIC very simple, as each time that method was called we knew more information had been sent from the PIC.
 The delegate method called by the serial port object in GameController is shown below.

 ```objective-c
 // ORSSerialPort delegate method implementation